benjaminy/Charcoal/Documentation/2019/extending_grossman_analogy.md

 If they're too big, responsiveness can be a problem.
 If they're too small, atomicity violations become more likely.

-One bit of evidence that this atomicity is "duplicate" functions in the node.js and .NET standard libraries.
+One bit of evidence that this atomicity issue is interesting is "duplicate" functions in the node.js and .NET standard libraries.
 These are two of the most widely used programming frameworks in the world, and arguably the two most important that make significant use of async functions.
 Interestingly one can find quite a few function pairs that have the same functionalty, but one is async and one is a regular atomic function.
 (A couple random examples: `readFile` / `readFileSync`, `AcceptTcpClient` / `AcceptTcpClientAsync`.)